Updated January 2021

 Lost Lake

 The best thing about Lost Lake is that, despite its name, it is located right in Whistler.
-Lost Lake is a 15 minute walk from the centre of the village and there’s also a free shuttle all summer long.
+You can walk to Lost Lake from Whistler Village in just 15 minutes.
+There’s also a free shuttle all summer long.
 Lost Lake Park is a great place to chill out, toss a Frisbee around, or enjoy a snack from the local food trucks.
-You can swim in Lost Lake and it’s quite warm in the summer; there are even several floating docks.
+Lost Lake is safe to swim in, and it’s quite warm in the summer.
+There are even several floating docks.
 Dogs aren’t allowed on Lost Lake Park beach but if you walk part way around the lake, there’s another beach called Canine Cove that’s a doggy haven.
-Even if you don’t have a pooch, it’s fun to watch the pups play in the water and swim out to their own dock.
-If you continue further around, you’ll find The Big Dock which is Whistler’s ‘clothing optional’ dock.
-There’s also an abundance of well-marked hiking and biking trails surrounding Lost Lake.
-The trails are nice and cool when you’re in the forest, and also take you up to some great vantage points.
+Even if you don’t have a puppy, it’s fun to watch the dogs play in the water and swim out to their own dock.
+If you continue further around, you’ll find The Big Dock which is Whistler’s ‘clothing optional’ (aka skinny-dipping) dock.

 Best Whistler Lake For: Socializing